-This course is delivered by the School of Geography, Geology and the Environment in the Faculty of Science, Engineering and Computing.
+This course is delivered by the School of Natural & Built Environments in the Faculty of Science, Engineering and Computing.

 The Faculty's wide selection of undergraduate and postgraduate courses covers a diverse range of subject areas, from aerospace to geography; from maths and computing to biotechnology; and many more.
 Our collaborative set-up provides new opportunities for our students, and we design our courses with industry professionals to ensure you stay up to date with the latest developments.

-The School of Geography, Geology and the Environment prides itself on the high quality of its teaching, as recognised by the excellent and satisfactory awards in various subject reviews undertaken by the Quality Assurance Agency (QAA) on behalf of the Higher Education Funding Council.
+The School of Natural & Built Environments prides itself on the high quality of its teaching, as recognised by the excellent and satisfactory awards in various subject reviews undertaken by the Quality Assurance Agency (QAA) on behalf of the Higher Education Funding Council.

 The School has invested in developing its labs for both teaching and research, including:

 "I completed my Applied Ecology MSc and PhD in tropical plant ecology from Stony Brook University.
 I did a four-year post-doctoral fellowship at Columbia University in New York City and subsequent to that spent one year at the University of the Virgin Islands.
 I moved to the UK in 2009 when I took up a lecturing post at Nottingham Trent University.
 In 2010 I came to Kingston University as lecturer and in 2011 I became course director for the Sustainability, Environment and Change MSc.

 As course director, I am responsible for developing the programme content to a high standard, one that is aligned with cutting-edge research in sustainability.
 Moreover, I am the module leader for Biodiversity and Conservation, which is closely associated with my own research.
 I am a conservation biologist who uses various modelling approaches to assess how global environmental change affects biodiversity and ecosystem services in developing tropical countries.
 My research is conducted in Madagascar.